Vanguard vs Public in 2026

 • Fixed income

 Managed accounts are available at Schwab and Vanguard.
-These accounts are invested in a mix of securities selected by each firm’s advisors, which may be digital or human.
-Fees and minimums depend on the program you choose.
+These accounts are invested in different securities chosen by either firm’s investment advisor representatives, who may be digital or human.
+Fees and minimums depend on the package selected.
+Public also provides advisory services through Public Advisors for certain products, including direct indexing and Generated Assets.

 Winner: Schwab